mne-tools/mne-hcp/README.md

 ### reader API

-All data readers have the same non-default API:
+All data readers have the same API for the first two positional arguments:

 ```Python
 params = dict(